Queensland entering fourth COVID-19 wave: Premier

 The state government passed laws last month to scale back the CHO’s pandemic powers to order the state’s borders shut, lock down cities or mandate vaccines for the general public.

-Dr Gerrard will be able to order COVID-19 cases to isolate and close contacts to quarantine and mandate face masks and vaccination in health facilities for another 12 months.
+Queensland chief health officer John Gerrard will be able to order COVID cases to isolate and close contacts to quarantine and mandate face masks and vaccination in health facilities for another 12 months.

 People who test positive for COVID-19 need to isolate and those with symptoms can also be legally ordered to quarantine in one place for up to seven days.